TomaszWoloszyn983/swap-puzzle-game/readme.md

 ## Database

-### Database Structure

-The application uses a relational database (PostgreSQL) to store game results, player progress, and reward data.
-The database is managed using Flyway migrations to ensure consistent schema evolution.
+The application uses a ==relational database== (PostgreSQL) to store game results, player progress, and reward data.
+The database is managed using ==Flyway migrations== to ensure consistent schema evolution.

 ### Tables Overview